Making a splash in the lake

 Each year, we take samples of local beaches from June until the end of August to make sure the water is safe for people to swim in.
 Most beaches are sampled monthly, and few (beaches with a history of adverse sample results) are sampled weekly.

-Samples go to the Public Health Ontario Laboratory in Sudbury and Orillia to be tested for Escherichia coli (commonly known as E. coli), a sign that the water has been contaminated with fecal matter.
+Samples go to the Public Health Ontario Laboratory in Sudbury to be tested for Escherichia coli (commonly known as E. coli), a sign that the water has been contaminated with fecal matter.
 It takes about 24 hours for us to receive and analyze the water quality results from the lab.

 See below to learn about the status of your local public beach.